-WHITE PLAINS, NY (Westchester County Court), following a three week trial involving expert witnesses from across the country and thousands of pages of evidence, Westchester criminal defense attorney Stephen Riebling proved that his client, an Uber driver, was “Not Guilty” of three criminal counts, Sexual Abuse in the First Degree (D Felony), Assault in the Second Degree (D Felony) and Unlawful Imprisonment in the Second Degree (A Misdemeanor).
+WHITE PLAINS, NY (Westchester County Court), following a three-week trial involving expert witnesses from across the country and thousands of pages of evidence, Westchester criminal defense attorney Stephen Riebling proved that his client, an Uber driver, was “Not Guilty” of three criminal counts, Sexual Abuse in the First Degree (D Felony), Assault in the Second Degree (D Felony) and Unlawful Imprisonment in the Second Degree (A Misdemeanor).
 The case concluded with a unanimous jury verdict on “Not Guilty” on all counts.

 The acquittal came just as Uber was publicly reporting the results of its internal study detailing unsafe incidents on the ride-hailing platform.
 Specifically, the study found that in the United States in 2018, there were 3,045 reported sexual assaults during that time period.
-The number of reported sexual assaults by Uber were significantly higher in comparison to the reported 533 incidents of sex crimes and rape as registered in the NY transit systems by the New York Police Department in 2018.
+The number of reported sexual assaults by Uber was significantly higher in comparison to the reported 533 incidents of sex crimes and rape as registered in the NY transit systems by the New York Police Department in 2018.
 It is worth noting that the Uber study covered reports of sexual assault alleged by both drivers and passengers and it did not disclose the specific perpetrators involved in the study.
 Significantly, the number of sexual assaults cataloged was on the rise, with 2,936 assaults reported in 2017.

 The Uber study defined sexual assault as ranging from “unwanted kissing” to a “nonsexual body part” to attempted rape and rape.
 The largest category involved the was the non-consensual touching of a “sexual body part” such as someone’s mouth or genitals.

 The allegations of the case defended by attorney Stephen Riebling in the Westchester County Court were stunningly similar to the types of cases reported in the Uber study.
-Those allegations accused his client, an Uber driver, of starting a Uber trip in downtown New York City, traveling through the Bronx, NY and stopping on the shoulder of the Hutchinson River Parkway in Westchester County, NY.
+Those allegations accused his client, an Uber driver, of starting an Uber trip in downtown New York City, traveling through the Bronx, NY and stopping on the shoulder of the Hutchinson River Parkway in Westchester County, NY.
 The passenger claimed that Mr. Riebling’s client exited the vehicle and sexually assaulted her while she slept in the backseat.
 The passenger detailed a physical altercation after the sexual assault, lasting more than ten minutes, during which she claimed that her right shoulder was fractured.

 The Westchester County District Attorney’s Office handled the prosecution by calling numerous witnesses, including the passenger, her husband, the passenger’s best friend of 20 years, an investigating detective employed by Westchester County, the investigating police officer from the Rye Brook Police Department, the passenger’s physical therapist, an intelligence analyst from the Westchester County District Attorney’s Office and a technical engineer from Uber’s office in California.